-When you destroy a Container, all its data is removed from the Hardware Node and cannot be recovered.
+When you destroy a Container, all its data is removed from the host server and cannot be recovered.
 You can only destroy a Container that is currently stopped.
-To destroy a Container, execute the following request (the eid element contains the Server ID of the Container to be destroyed):
+To destroy a Container, execute the following request (the eid element contains the EID of the Container to be destroyed):